yuliadm/mixComp/README.md

 # Community Guidelines

-Please report any issues, bugs, or problems with the software here: https://github.com/yuliadm/mixComp/issues.
-For any contributions, feel free to fork the package repository on GitHub or submit pull requests.
+Contributions in the form of feedback, comments, code, and bug reports are welcome.
+To contribute code or report a bug, please

+  - fork the source code, modify, and issue a pull request or

+  - file a Github issue: https://github.com/yuliadm/mixComp/issues.

 Any other contribution questions and requests for support can be directed to the package maintainer Yulia Kulagina (yulia.kulagina@stat.math.ethz.ch).

 # **mixComp** for mixture complexity estimation